jeffinnes/obsidian-work-vault/Weekly To-do list.md

 - [ ] SamsPal uploads
 - [ ] Professional Development Activity
 ### Daily Tasks
+- [ ] Finish up store area change checklists
 - [ ] Offline documentation binder
 	- Add into the ransomware plan a list of the stores by revenue so we can prioritize
 	- Have Daniel update the service provider pages
 	- Add to Ransomware docs that all windows passwords get reset once AD is backup